iamalminko/webshop/README.md

 DB_PASSWORD=root
 ```

-Run migrations for the DB:
+Run the migrations for the DB:
 ```bash
 php artisan migrate
 ```